 5. adding little heartfelt details to your day

-Weddings are likely to have an even deeper meaning for couples next year, particularly for those who had to postpone their day this year.
+Weddings are likely to have an even deeper meaning for couples this year, particularly for those who had to postpone their day last year.
 Having experienced the lockdown, there is a definite sense of being grateful for good health and being able to celebrate with loved ones.
 Incorporating some little personal touches is a great way of showing your guests how important they are to you.
 This can be as simple as your choice of wording on the invitations, to a heartfelt thank you message on the actual day which can be incorporated onto place cards, escort cards or favour tags.